 Are there situations when I should cancel my disability insurance?

-Although a greedy insurance agent may tell there's no such things, there are of course situations in which canceling an individual plan would be financially beneficial.
+Although a greedy insurance agent may tell there are no such things, there are of course situations in which canceling an individual plan would be financially beneficial.

 For example, you may reach a point where the impact of a long-term disability would not be financially devastating enough to justify the premium payments for insurance coverage.